mikebranstein/azure-devops-terraform-lab/README.md

 12. Save the pipeline.

-13. Queue the pipeline and deploy to the Dev stage.
+13. Create a release and deploy to the Dev stage.
 Just as you did with the build, you can monitor the pipeline.
 Ensure it succeeds (it may take ~5-7 minutes).

 14. Validate it created the resources you were expecting.